Open Access

 Abstract

-Background Although most patients with atrial fibrillation (AF) receiving a direct oral anticoagulant (DOAC) do not require drug concentration measurements, there are situations where such information could be useful.
+Although most patients with atrial fibrillation (AF) receiving a direct oral anticoagulant (DOAC) do not require drug concentration measurements, there are situations where such information could be useful.
 Existing guidance documents provide usual on-therapy ranges for drug concentrations, but these have important limitations.

-Methods This is a systematic review and meta-analysis of studies reporting trough and peak levels of DOAC regimens approved for stroke prevention in AF.
+This is a systematic review and meta-analysis of studies reporting trough and peak levels of DOAC regimens approved for stroke prevention in AF.
 We used random effects models and the quantile estimation method to estimate the median and a usual on-therapy range (10th and 90th percentiles).

-Results Of 4,822 unique publications, 53 studies met eligibility (29,266 trough and 12,103 peak levels).
+Of 4,822 unique publications, 53 studies met eligibility (29,266 trough and 12,103 peak levels).
 Usual on-therapy ranges for trough levels were 38 to 155 and 58 to 206 ng/mL for apixaban 2.5 and 5 mg twice daily; 35 to 138 and 33 to 151 ng/mL for dabigatran 110 and 150 mg twice daily; 8 to 54 and 13 to 66 ng/mL for edoxaban 30 and 60 mg daily; and 16 to 74 and 19 to 72 ng/mL for rivaroxaban 15 and 20 mg daily.
 The corresponding range for peak levels were 96 to 251 and 132 to 343; 65 to 223 and 76 to 285; 57 to 219 and 127 to 407; 131 to 384, and 169 to 313 ng/mL, respectively.

-Conclusion This systematic review and meta-analysis provides updated and more representative usual on-therapy ranges of DOAC levels in patients with AF.
+This systematic review and meta-analysis provides updated and more representative usual on-therapy ranges of DOAC levels in patients with AF.

 Introduction

 Anticoagulant therapy has been revolutionized by the replacement of drugs requiring dose adjustments based on results of coagulation assays (heparin and vitamin K antagonists), with anticoagulants that do not require laboratory monitoring.[1]
 The shift, which began in the 1990s with the introduction of low molecular weight heparin, improved the convenience of anticoagulant therapy, and reduced cost by minimizing the need for in-hospital treatment.[1]
 The introduction of direct oral anticoagulants (DOACs) has further simplified anticoagulation therapy.
 All four available DOACs (i.e., apixaban, dabigatran, edoxaban, and rivaroxaban), when used in fixed doses without laboratory monitoring of anticoagulant activity, are at least as effective and safe as warfarin for the prevention of ischemic strokes in patients with nonvalvular atrial fibrillation (AF).[1]
-[2] [3] [4] As a result, DOACs are used in fixed doses, either in a high dose or low dose depending on the patient's characteristics.[1]
+[2] [3] [4] As a result, DOACs are used in fixed doses, either in a high dose or low dose, depending on the patient's characteristics.[1]
 [2] [3]

-Although most patients treated with fixed doses of DOACs do not need laboratory monitoring, there are clinical circumstances in which measurements of drug level might be desirable.[1]
+Although most patients treated with fixed doses of DOACs do not need laboratory monitoring, there are clinical circumstances in which measuring a drug level might be desirable.[1]
 [5] [6] In the absence of therapeutic ranges, less reliable metrics such as usual on-therapy ranges (10th to 90th or 5th to 95th percentile ranges) of trough and peak drug concentrations have been proposed to guide physicians if they consider it necessary to measure drug levels.[3]
-[5] The previously published usual on-therapy ranges were derived from few studies of limited applicability to patients with AF (e.g., derived from healthy subjects, patients with other indications for treatment with a DOAC, or reduced validity due to reliance on pharmacokinetic modelling.[3]
+[5] The previously published usual on-therapy ranges were derived from a few studies of limited applicability to patients with AF (e.g., derived from healthy subjects, patients with other indications for treatment with a DOAC), or reduced validity due to reliance on pharmacokinetic modelling.[3]
 [5] Since the initial publication of the guidance documents and product monographs, over 50 clinical studies have been published examining drug levels in patients taking DOACs for stroke prevention in AF.[6]
 [7] [8] [9] [10] [11] [12] [13] [14] [15] [16] [17] [18] [19] [20] [21] [22] [23] [24] [25] [26] [27] [28] [29] [30] [31] [32] [33] [34] [35] [36] [37] [38] [39] [40] [41] [42] [43] [44] [45] [46] [47] [48] [49] [50] [51] [52] [53] [54] [55] [56] [57] [58]

 In this systematic review and meta-analysis, we provide updated estimates for the 10th to 90th percentile ranges (i.e., middle 80% of drug levels) for trough and peak concentrations of the four approved DOACs when used in patients with AF using assays commonly used in clinical practice.
 This update provides clinicians with more representative estimates of the usual on-therapy ranges of DOACs than previously reported, to help guide their decision-making.